 I rolled my eyes.
 “Welcome to my world.”

-Zora glanced to me.
+Zora glanced at me.
 “Jess...
 How long have you been on this Ship exactly?”

 “You’ve been on this ship for over ten years?!”
 Wade yelled with disbelief in his voice.